JOIN THE TOP-RANKED, AACSB ACCREDITED MaineMBA FOR $20,370

 The University of Maine Graduate School of Business Workforce and Preferred Partners programs have been developed to help Maine employers recruit, retain, and develop the next generation of business leaders.
 With tuition discounts, on-campus recruitment opportunities, workshops and events, and eliminated fees, prospective students and employers alike will benefit from the state’s premier MBA program.

 ASSISTANTSHIPS, SCHOLARSHIPS, AND RESEARCH FUNDING

 Tuition and research funding awards are available each year for graduate students in the MaineMBA.
 The assistantships, scholarships, and funding sources listed below are offered through the department, college, graduate school, and other organizations.
 All funding opportunities are highly competitive, and deadlines are firm.
 Please look at the application information on the specific opportunity you are interested in for more information.
 Fall scholarship and assistantship applications are due by January 15 each year.

-Up to six graduate assistantships are awarded competitively to outstanding MaineMBA applicants to work in business research and classroom settings.
+Graduate assistantships are awarded competitively to outstanding full-time MaineMBA applicants each fall to work in business research and classroom settings.
 Assistantships include 18 credits of tuition coverage and a generous monthly stipend.
 Applicants wishing to be considered must be matriculated MaineMBA students and apply through the University of Maine Career Center CareerLink.